Toews’ 2nd goal breaks late tie, Blackhawks beat Oilers

 On the winner, Oilers defenseman Ethan Bear errantly tipped a Chicago point shot off Toews and past goalie Mikko Koskinen.
 It was Toews’ fourth goal of the series.

-Olli Maatta also scored for the Blackhawks, and Corey Crawford finished with 25 saves.
+Olli Maatta also scored for the Blackhawks, who trailed by a goal entering the third period.
+Corey Crawford finished with 25 saves.

+“(There were) some great contributions from all over our lineup,” Toews added.
+“A one-goal lead is a tough lead to hang onto for that long.
+In that situation we can always simplify our game and put pucks down in their zone … and eventually things develop.”

 Leon Draisaitl scored twice for Edmonton, and Connor McDavid got his fifth of the series to give the Oilers a 3-2 lead with 8 seconds left in the second period.
 Koskinen had 21 saves as Edmonton was pushed to the brink of elimination in the best-of-five series.